mparedesinscastellet/Entornos-A2/mparedes.md

 # Entornos-A2
 UF -2
-- You nedd to create a GitHub account.
+- You need to create a GitHub account.
 - Then create a new repository on GitHub.
 - You need to clone the repository with "git clone (repository URL)".
 - You will work on local "cd" (repository name)"